 Dr. Ede has a contractual agreement with DietDoctor.com to write about nutrition and mental health, and to review content produced by others for medical accuracy.
 This contractual agreement includes shareholder options, which are available to every Diet Doctor team member.

 Dr. Ede also writes for Psychology Today, which compensates all contributing authors for their work.

 Dr. Ede presently devotes all of her time to nutritional psychiatry and directs her efforts toward studying, writing, and speaking about the strong scientific connection between food and brain health.
-She offers online consultation services to patients locally as well as to clinicians around the world interested in incorporating dietary strategies into their care of people with psychiatric disorders.
+She offers online consultation services to patients worldwide as well as live virtual training programs to clinicians interested in incorporating ketogenic diets into their care of people with psychiatric disorders.

 Dr. Ede is often compensated for speaking engagements, some of which are related to low-carbohydrate science.